 - Now, here choose to hide sensitive notifications content.

 - Get back and do the same for Message notifications.

-After that, you can be sure that no WhatsApp popups will appear.
-If you have anything else to add or take, be so nice to do so in the comments section below.
+After that, you can be sure that no WhatsApp popups will appear and thus you’ll disable WhatsApp Quick Reply.
+If you have anything else to add or take, please do so in the comments section below.